-Event Type - · · (Disaster Dates of Declaration if County Municipal Summary of Event applicable) Designated?
-Summary of Event Damages and Losses November 9 Heavy wet Snow N/A Heavy wet snow, 12 plus inches, causing Clearing trees from -10, 2018 event trees down thoughout Bolton. multiple roadways to gain plowing access.
-November Rain to Ice Storm N/A Ice storm covering tree limbs and power Multiple roadways 25, 2018 lines causing breakage and power outage. blocked.
-Chipping limbs and clearing debris June 24 - Flooding/Beaver N/A Flooding due to beaver dam and pond Padanarum Road repair 26, 2019 overflow.
-Roadway and culvert in need of included multiple loads replacement. of Item #4, replacement of two, 12' x 30', one 36' x 40' and one 36' x 60'culverts.
-October 17 Wind and N/A Heavy rain and wind causing trees down Multiple areas in Bolton - 19, 2019 Rainstorm and debris covered roads in Bolton without power, due to fallen powerlines.
+Dates of Event Event Type (Disaster Declaration if applicable) County Designated?
+Summary of Event Municipal Summary of Damages and Losses November 9 -10, 2018 Heavy wet Snow event N/A Heavy wet snow, 12 plus inches, causing trees down thoughout Bolton.
+Clearing trees from multiple roadways to gain plowing access.
+November 25, 2018 Rain to Ice Storm N/A Ice storm covering tree limbs and power lines causing breakage and power outage.
+Multiple roadways blocked.
+Chipping limbs and clearing debris June 24 - 26, 2019 Flooding/Beaver N/A Flooding due to beaver dam and pond overflow.
+Roadway and culvert in need of replacement.
+Padanarum Road repair included multiple loads of Item #4, replacement of two, 12' x 30', one 36' x 40' and one 36' x 60'culverts.
+October 17 - 19, 2019 Wind and Rainstorm N/A Heavy rain and wind causing trees down and debris covered roads in Bolton Multiple areas in Bolton without power, due to fallen powerlines.
 Debris removal and chipping throughout Bolton.
-October 31 Severe Storms, Yes A strengthening low-pressure system Significant damage to November Straight-line moving from Ohio to Lake Ontario drew roadways in the 1, 2019 winds, Flooding anomalous warmth and moisture northward northern portion of the (DR-4472) on Halloween, with temperatures surging Town of Bolton resulting "Halloween into the 60s and 70s over eastern New in the washout of Storm" York and western New England.
-Showers numerous culverts and across the southern Adirondacks and three bridges severing Mohawk Valley became steadier and access to a significant heavier during the evening ahead of a portion of Padanaram strong cold front as the low continued to Road.
-Work is still strengthen.
-Strong winds aloft mixed down ongoing and the lower to the surface as an intense line of showers portion of Padanaram developed along the front, resulting in Road remains sporadic wind damage and scattered inaccessible.
-The Town, power outages over eastern New York. along with NYS in III.
-Deletal N1/A Here was a sale of account of securing FEMA funding January 11 - Heavy Rainfall N/A Heavy rain, spike of unseasonal warm Washouts on Trout Falls 12, 2020 temperatures caused flooding Substantial Rd., Hendricks Rd. and 1 00 0 :110/514 \/ damage to roadways in northern Bolton Padanarum Rd.
-January 20, Covid-19 (EM- Yes As of November 2022, Warren County has Lost revenue in the 2020 3434) experienced over 20,000 positive cases of busy summer tourism Covid-19 season and numerous closures of public facilities due to State hur O Fland's /D N1/A Flooding discussion of the Control o and Federal guidelines.
-June 8 - 9, Flooding/Beaver N/A Flooding due to beaver dam and pond Trout Falls Road repair 2020 overflow.
-Roadway and culvert in need of included multiple loads replacement. of Item #4, and replacement of and one December Heavy Rainfall and N/A There was severe rainfall and flooding 40' x 15' culvert.
-Road repair and 24-25 and IN/A washout repair on 24-20 and Flooding damage throughout Bolton. washout repair on
+October 31 - November 1, 2019 Severe Storms, Straight-line winds, Flooding (DR-4472) "Halloween Storm" Yes A strengthening low-pressure system moving from Ohio to Lake Ontario drew anomalous warmth and moisture northward on Halloween, with temperatures surging into the 60s and 70s over eastern New York and western New England.
+Showers across the southern Adirondacks and Mohawk Valley became steadier and heavier during the evening ahead of a strong cold front as the low continued to strengthen.
+Strong winds aloft mixed down to the surface as an intense line of showers developed along the front, resulting in sporadic wind damage and scattered power outages over eastern New York.
+Significant damage to roadways in the northern portion of the Town of Bolton resulting in the washout of numerous culverts and three bridges severing access to a significant portion of Padanaram Road.
+Work is still ongoing and the lower portion of Padanaram Road remains inaccessible.
+The Town, along with NYS in securing FEMA funding January 11 - 12, 2020 Heavy Rainfall N/A Heavy rain, spike of unseasonal warm temperatures caused flooding Substantial damage to roadways in northern Bolton Washouts on Trout Falls Rd., Hendricks Rd. and Padanarum Rd.
+January 20, 2020 Covid-19 (EM- 3434) Yes As of November 2022, Warren County has experienced over 20,000 positive cases of Covid-19 Lost revenue in the busy summer tourism season and numerous closures of public facilities due to State and Federal guidelines.
+June 8 - 9, 2020 Flooding/Beaver N/A Flooding due to beaver dam and pond overflow.
+Roadway and culvert in need of replacement.
+Trout Falls Road repair included multiple loads of Item #4, and replacement of and one 40' x 15'culvert.
+December 24-25 and Heavy Rainfall and Flooding N/A There was severe rainfall and flooding damage throughout Bolton.
+Road repair and washout repair on